 Also read: ‘The Asiansoul’ JYP Spotted in Cebu City, Philippines

 Regardless of professional status, the South Korea visa fee for Philippine passport holders is free for those staying below 59 days in the country.
-If you wish to extend your stay up to 90 days, you will be charged ₱2,000.
+If you wish to extend your stay for 60 to 90 days, you will be charged ₱2,000.

 You may process your South Korea visa from Monday to Friday (except holidays) from 8.30am to 11am.
 The processing period is five working days, but may extend depending on the volume of visa applications the embassy receives.

 You may apply through legitimate travel agencies or via the online appointment system.
-The embassy will soon release an official list of designated travel agencies.
+Moreover, the South Korean embassy released an official list of accredited travel agencies, which can be viewed here.

 Also read: Hallyu Visa: What Philippine Passport Holders Should Know